openwisp/openwisp-network-topology/README.rst

 | **default**: |   ``False``   |
 +--------------+---------------+

-When enabled, topologies will be automatically created for WiFi mesh(es) present on When enabled, network topology objects will be automatically created and updated based on the WiFi mesh interfaces peer information supplied by the monitoring agent.
+When enabled, network topology objects will be automatically created and updated based on the WiFi mesh interfaces peer information supplied by the monitoring agent.